i2group/analyze/documentation/developer_essentials_deploying.md

     3. Back inside the **Servers** tab, start the server.
 When the startup process completes, you have a running instance of i2 Analyze that you can control through Eclipse.

-10. Repeat the previous step to start the development version of the `awc` application.
+10. Repeat the previous step to start the development version of the `opal-services-is` application.
-    Note: When you start the `awc` application, the **Console** tab displays error messages about problems with `SLF4J`.
+    Note: When you start the `opal-services-is` application, the **Console** tab displays error messages about problems with `SLF4J`.
 These errors are benign, and you can safely ignore them here.
     If you see error messages about the Solr indexing service, run the following command at your command prompt to ensure that the service is running:

     ``` pre
-    build -t startSolr -s awc
+    build -t startSolrAndZk -s opal-server
     ```

 11. If you have not done so recently, use the Services application in Windows (`services.msc`) to restart IBM HTTP Server.